Type 62 / WZ-132 Light Tank

 The relatively light-weight 21-ton Type 62 light tank (also known by its industrial designator WZ-132) was in many ways a scaled-down version of the Type 59, and the 2 tanks shared many similar features.
 The cast and welded Type 62 turret was slightly smaller with nearly identical hatches and fittings.
 The road wheels and tracks were smaller and lighter than those of the Type 59, but were of a similar overall design.
 The Type 62 was designed mainly for use in armored divisions stationed in China's southern hilly areas, and was intended to carry out reconnaissance missions and engage enemy light armored vehicles, as well as perform other combat tasks that would make use of the vehicle's mobility, firepower and protection.

-The ordnance industry of China initiated the research and development of armored vehicles in 1958, beginning with light tanks, amphibious tanks, and tracked APCs.
+China's ordnance industry initiated research and development of armored vehicles in 1958, beginning with light tanks, amphibious tanks, and tracked armored personnel carriers.
 In 1962, the No. 674 Factory began developing the Type 62 Light Tank.
 The research and development of the tank was completed the same year and was found very appropriate for the river areas and hills in South China.

-The Type 62 has a four-man crew with the driver at the front of the hull on the left and the other three crew members in the turret.
-The commander and gunner are seated on the left of the turret with the loader on the right.
-The engine and transmission are at the rear of the hull.
-The Type 62 can cross a 2.55-meter trench, mount a 0.7-meter vertical step, climb a 60-percent grade or ford 1.3 meters without snorkel.
+The Type 62 had a 4-man crew with the driver at the front of the hull on the left and the other 3 crew members in the fighting compartment and turret.
+The vehicle's commander and gunner were seated on the left side of the turret with the loader on the right.
+The driver's position was fitted with two vision ports, which were capable of being fitted with night vision devices.
+The commander's cupola on the turret had four vision ports and an observation periscope.
+The engine and transmission were at the rear of the hull.
+The Type 62 could cross a 2.55 meter trench, mount a 0.7 meter vertical step, climb a 60 percent grade, and ford 1.3 meters without a snorkel.

 |Join the GlobalSecurity.org mailing list|